-This is "Intercultural and International Group Communication", chapter 5 from the book An Introduction to Group Communication (index.html) (v.
-0.0).
+This is "Intercultural and International Business Communication", chapter 18 from the book Communication for Business Success (Canadian Edition) (index.html) (v.
+1.0).

 This book is licensed under a Creative Commons by-nc-sa 3.0 (http://creativecommons.org/licenses/by-nc-sa/3.0/) license.
 See the license for more details, but that basically means you can share this book as long as you credit the author (but see below), don't make money from it, and do make it available to everyone else under the same terms.